The Gloaming (album): Background and recording

 In April 2011, the Irish Times reported that a “supergroup” made up of some of the biggest names in traditional Irish music had met for a collaborative session at Grouse Lodge Studios where material had also been demoed and recorded.
 A live date at Dublin's National Concert Hall was also billed for August of that year which would sell out before the group had released any music.

 Following more highly subscribed live outings in late 2011 and early 2012, the band entered Grouse Lodge Studios for a two-week period in August 2012 to record definitive versions of pieces they had been performing live up to that point, with a view to completing an album.
 While a couple of tracks had been earmarked for inclusion, there was a degree of flexibility from the band over the ultimate tracklisting.
 A recording of "Samhradh Samhradh" made during those very first Grouse Lodge sessions in early 2011 was used in the final cut of the record.

 As has become a signature of The Gloaming's music, several of the ten tracks that comprise the record consist of traditional material originating decades or even centuries ago that has been arranged by the group using a modern palette.
 For example, album opener "Song 44" features lyrics adapted by vocalist Iarla Ó Lionáird from original poem No. 44 by poet Domhnall Mac Cárthaigh (Dánta Grádha, An Anthology of Irish Love Poetry 1350-1750).
-"Saoirse", meanwhile, has lyrics adapted by from the 1952 poem of the same name by Seán Ó Ríordáin, (Eireaball Spideoige, Sairseal agus Dill).
+"Saoirse", meanwhile, has lyrics adapted from the 1952 poem of the same name by Seán Ó Ríordáin, (Eireaball Spideoige, Sairseal agus Dill).
 One track, "Opening Set", includes a series of seven individual traditional tunes within the one composition, one of which, "An Chúil Daigh Ré", is from the singing of Conchúbhar Ó Cochláin, Doire Na Sagart, Ballyvourney, County Cork.

 Production duties were carried out by pianist Thomas Bartlett and The Gloaming, while Patrick Dillett (David Byrne, St Vincent) engineered and mixed the record at his studio in New York.
 It was mastered by UE Nastasi at Sterling Sound.
 The album sleeve was designed by Marc Bessant, with the cover art image – entitled 'Passage' – created by US conceptual photography duo Robert and Shana ParkeHarrison.